Epoch Game Pocket Computer

 The Epoch Game Pocket Computer (ゲームポケコン, Gēmupokekon) is a second-generation handheld game console released by Epoch Co. in Japan in 1984 for 12,800 Japanese yen.
-It is also known as Pokekon and was one of the very few truly handheld systems to be released in the early 1980s, preceding the Game Boy by 5 years.
+It is also known as Pokekon.

 The system was a commercial failure in Japan, and as a result, only 5 games were made for it.
 A puzzle game and a paint program were built into the system.
 It was powered by 4 AA batteries, and screen's contrast could be adjusted by the user.
 Input and output controls included four buttons, an 8-way joypad, a contrast dial, and a sound on-off switch.

-Because the Game Pocket Computer failed in Japan, and was never released internationally, the device is extremely rare, and units on eBay can go for hundreds of US dollars.